Arch-Network/book/src/basics/entrypoint.md

     program_id: &Pubkey,
     utxos: &[UtxoInfo],
     instruction_data: &[u8],
-    ) -> Result<Vec<u8>> { /* ... */ }
+) -> Result<Vec<u8>> {
+    ...
+}
 ```

 In the Arch Network's smart contract architecture, the dispatcher function serves as the primary entrypoint for handling incoming instructions.

-This function, typically named `handler()`, is responsible for parsing and directing the execution flow based on the type of transaction or method specified.
+This function is responsible for parsing and directing the execution flow based on the type of transaction or method specified.
 It's a critical component that developers must implement to ensure that their smart contract can appropriately respond to different operational requests.

 The dispatcher function is defined as part of the smart contract and is designated as the entrypoint by the [entrypoint!](#entrypoint) macro.
 This macro binds the `handler()` function to be the first receiver of any execution call made by the Arch Network's virtual machine, effectively making it the gatekeeper for all incoming instructions.